Bogotá № VII

 Buy Back Your Time

-The concept of "buyback rate" - calculating whether a task is worth your time vs hiring someone else to do it.
-As a solo founder with AI tools, this framework helps me decide what to delegate to AI vs what needs my attention.
+The concept of "buyback rate" — calculating whether a task is worth your time vs. hiring someone else (or AI) to do it.

 Building a Second Brain

 Knowledge management for the digital age.
-How to capture, organize, and retrieve information.
-I don't follow the PARA system religiously, but the principles of offloading your brain to a system you trust are solid.
+Capture, organize, retrieve.
+Don't follow PARA religiously, but offloading your brain to a trusted system is solid.

 Make Time

-From the creators of Google Ventures' design sprint.
-Simple tactics for protecting your time and attention.
-The "highlight" concept - choosing one thing each day that matters - has stuck with me.
+Simple tactics for protecting time and attention.
+The "highlight" concept — choosing one thing each day that matters — has stuck with me.

 Feel-Good Productivity

 Productivity shouldn't feel like punishment.
-Ali's approach is about finding ways to enjoy the work, not just grinding through it.
 A nice counterbalance to hustle culture.

 On selling & marketing